|Angelo di Benedetto (1913-1992)|

 Fate was not as kind to his mural which the Colorado Supreme Court justices commissioned him to paint in 1976 for the Colorado Judicial Building from a field of twenty-two candidates.
 With his former student, Phyllis Montrose as his principal assistant along with three others, he spent a year and a half executing the mural.
 Entitled Justice Through the Ages (aka Lawgivers), it depicted sixty individuals from ancient Babylon’s King Hammurabi to former U.S. Chief Justice Earl Warren.
 Measuring 20 feet by 180 feet, it was called at its dedication “the largest figurative mural in America.”
 Although for more than a generation it sprawled across the ceiling of the open-aired first floor of the Colorado Judicial Building, it was not saved when the building was demolished in 2010 to make way for the block-long Ralph L. Carr Justice Complex.

 Reflecting on his distinguished career in his twilight years, he described art “’as a type of sanity,’ an activity which allows an individual to experiment through different styles and media and to explore the intellectual and psychological aspects of his or her life.”
 Each time he entered his studio he was pushed to explore further, to “test his sanity.”
 This freedom proved crucial in the creation of his multi-faceted oeuvre.

-Collections: Fisk University, Nashville, Tennessee; New Mexico Museum of Art, Santa Fe; Denver Art Museum; Western History Art Collection, Denver Public Library; Kirkland Museum of Fine & Decorative Art, Denver.
+His work can be found in the permanent collections of the Smithsonian American Art Museum, Washington, D.C.; Fisk University, Nashville, Tennessee; the New Mexico Museum of Art, Santa Fe; the Denver Art Museum; Western History Art Collection, Denver Public Library; and the Kirkland Museum of Fine and Decorative Art, Denver, among others.